jayroblack/GTDToDo/DynamoDbModeling/README.md

 ## TLDR;
-Just run the shell script labaled: createDynamoDbSchema.sh.
-**BE SURE TO MODIFY IT TO POINT TO YOUR DESIRED REGION!!!**
+Just run the shell script labaled: createDynamoDbSchema.sh **BE SURE TO MODIFY IT TO POINT TO YOUR DESIRED REGION!!!**

 ## Dynamo DB Modeling ToDo.json